 There's more to this fabled island than fudge shops and Fort Mackinac, which I toured on my first visit.
 This time, we poked into every nook and cranny, from wooded nature trails to the ruins of a British fort.

 We crossed paths with the crowds only on Main Street and the path to Arch Rock, to which most tourists ride on horse-drawn trolleys.

 Toward the end of Sunday afternoon, we returned to watch the big Lilac Festival parade, featuring the cross-dressing Scottsville Clown Band.

-After two nights, we returned to St. Ignace and crossed the five-mile Mackinac Bridge, thinking about the Yugo that went over the side in 1989 in gale-force winds.
+After two nights, we returned to St. Ignace and crossed the five-mile Mackinac Bridge, thinking about the Yugo that was blown over the side in 1989 by gale-force winds.
 Luckily, it was calm that day.

 Colonial Michilimackinac, a re-created British fur post, is right on the strait in Mackinaw City and a great stop for families, especially those with kids who might like to see soldiers fire cannons and muskets.